-Dental Assisting students are expected to wear scrubs: top and bottoms.
-The scrub top shall have the West-MEC Adult Education iron-on patch placed on the upper left torso.
+Dental Assisting and Pharmacy Technician students are expected to wear scrubs: top and bottoms.
 Shoes must cover the entire feet.

 Personal grooming must adhere to professional safety standards.
 This includes, but not limited to, hygiene, hair/facial hair: should be clean, groomed, and secured at all times.